 Community-Based Education for Health

-Over these many decades, Schools for Chiapas’ work with health promoters has included support and facilitation for educational workshops on herbal medicine, preparations, and nutrition.
-We support autonomous health centers with equipment, supplies, and educational materials as needed.
-We also maintains a fund, known as the Ramona Fund, to provide financial support for emergency medical response, which directly saves lives.
+Over the years, Schools for Chiapas’ work with health promoters has included support and facilitation for educational workshops on herbal medicine, preparations, and nutrition.
+We have supported autonomous health centers with equipment, supplies, and educational materials whenever possible.
+Now, as the Zapatista communities have been involved in internal reorganization, we have begun working with independent communities who are not necessarily Zapatista support bases, but who are organized along Zapatista principles.

 Shopping Cart